 Initially much of our work focused on foreclosure prevention in Cuyahoga County.
 However beginning in 2008 ESOP expanded its efforts throughout the state of Ohio and changed its name to “Empowering and Strengthening Ohio’s People” to emphasize the new state-wide focus.

-ESOP currently operates nine offices across Ohio committed to helping urban, suburban and rural homeowners.
+ESOP currently operates five offices across Ohio committed to helping urban, suburban and rural homeowners.
 We are a non-profit HUD-approved housing counseling agency.
 We provide assistance to homeowners who are facing foreclosure, or struggling to make their monthly mortgage payments due to predatory lending or hardship situation.

 ESOP uses the practical experience gained from helping homeowners and organizing in neighborhoods and puts it to use in advocacy efforts.
 We urge local, state and national officials to implement common sense financial standards and regulations that give everyone fair access to credit, housing and financially stable communities.